conde-nast-international/tftest/README.md

 ### With Modules
 ![tftest-workflow-with](tftest.png)

+> To implement tests on both module and the implementation of module.

 ### Without Modules
 ![tftest-workflow-without](tftest-simple.png)

+> To implement test on just the module if we dont have any properties to test on the implementation.

 ## How to implement tests
 1. Create a new module
 2. Create `tests.js` on the new module.
 We create the `tests.js` here to test what is in the module like a unit test.
-To use this test we need to add `modules.js` on the implementation.
+To use this test we need to add a file called modules.js under the folder of the module implementation.
 ```
+# cd /module/truthy
+# cat tests.js
 # sample
 module.exports = [{
   'name': 'aws_instance.dummy',